cherylberger/Kickstarter-analysis/README.md

-# Kickstarter-analysis
+# An Analysis of Kickstarter Campaigns for Louse
-An analysis of the Kickstarter data
+An analysis of the Kickstarter Campaigns